Japan regional lenders Joyo, Ashikaga agree to merge

 The share swap is expected to be carried out on Oct.
 1 next year, the two companies said, after flagging the merger talks last week.
 Joyo Bank would delist on Sept.
 28, 2016, they said.

-Ashikaga, a little over one-third owned by Nomura Holdings Co, is based in Tochigi Prefecture, about 130 km (80 miles) north of the capital, Tokyo.
-Joyo Bank is headquartered in neighbouring Ibaraki Prefecture.
+Ashikaga, a little over one-third owned by Nomura Holdings Co (8604.T), is based in Tochigi Prefecture, about 130 km (80 miles) north of the capital, Tokyo.
+Joyo Bank is headquartered in neighboring Ibaraki Prefecture.